hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

 }
 ```

+Note that if I want to provide a set of flats as geojson I would just have to create *FeatureCollection* object and convert each flat to a *Feature*.
+You can see that in this model the *Properties* property of the *Feature* is of the *Flat*.
+I am simply adding the flat as metadata to each feature which it represents. *Properties* is just a generic JSON object and can take anything, here I have decided to type it directly to flats.

 ## Showing prices per city regions
-For visualizing the average prices per city part, one needs a map of them.
-Prague has a open data service which provides several different maps as geojson, one of them is the simply city regions map.
+In order to visualize the average prices per city region, one needs a geojson map of the city.
+Prague has an open data service which provides several different maps as geojson, one of them is the simple city regions map.

 The geojson file contains some global information and then list of *Features*, each of them representing one city part. *Feature* is composed of a polygon, defined using list of location points and metadata stored aside in *properties* field.

-I am using Knockout.JS behind to wire everything together but I suppose any decent JavaScript framework would do the job, I have removed all references to it from the snippets.
+I am using Knockout.JS as MVVM framework to wire everything together behind the scene, but I suppose any decent JavaScript framework would do the job.
+I have removed all references to it from the snippets.

 As I said I have already calculated the average price of each city part on the server, now it's just the matter of visualization.
 The following code would load the geo-json into memory and then specify a function to determine how each polygon should be shown.
 For each polygon I would use the *name* of the city part, found in the *properties* metadata of each feature.
 I would than get the *Average Price Per Meter Squared* (*avgPms*) and use it to get the color.